U of G’s Guarantee to an Accessible University Education

 - giving students in financial need access to the resources they require for their tuition, books and mandatory fees

-The University of Guelph will guarantee that domestic students with unmet need, as determined by the Ministry’s Student Access Guarantee program, will be provided a bursary.
-In addition, students who are experiencing financial shortfalls above and beyond the Student Access Guarantee should apply for financial assistance by completing the University of Guelph's Financial Need Assessment form.
+Students who are experiencing financial challenges should apply for financial assistance by completing the University of Guelph's Financial Need Assessment form.
 We are proud of the innovative financial aid programs offered here; they are specifically designed to ensure an accessible education for students.
 These programs include scholarships, bursaries, travel grants, Work Study and Undergraduate Research Assistantships.
 We encourage students to seek out these programs and apply.
-All students who wish to apply to U of G financial aid programs are expected to have a complete and error-free government assistance application on file from their home province or territory (e.g., OSAP, StudentAidBC, etc.).
-Students must also be in good standing with their provincial/territorial student aid program and have no government funding restrictions.
+All students who wish to apply to U of G financial aid programs are expected to have a complete and error-free Canadian government assistance application on file from their home province or territory (e.g., OSAP, StudentAidBC, etc.).
+Students must also be in good standing with their Canadian provincial/territorial student aid program and have no government funding restrictions.

 Out-of-province students: Read more about out-of-province government assistance programs.